marcoliceti/angular-slides/README.md

 * a `msl_slides_slide_change_success` AngularJS event is emitted when a slide change is successfully completed
 * `msl_slides_slide_change_start` and `msl_slides_slide_change_success` handlers
-receive the "original" and the "final" slide numbers (i.e. before and after the slide change) as **second** and **third** argument, e.g.
+receive the "previous" and the "next" slide numbers (i.e. before and after the slide change) as **second** and **third** argument, e.g.
 `function myHandler(event, old_slide, new_slide) { ... }`
 * the `slide_number` query parameter in the address bar is kept in sync with the current slide number (synchronization happens when the animation completes)
+* thus, slide changes can be driven by links too

 All other behaviors are to be intended as implementation-specific and should not be depended on.